Famagusta: History

 The city was founded around 274 BC, after the serious damage to Salamis by an earthquake, by Ptolemy II Philadelphus and named "Arsinoe" after his sister.
 Arsinoe was described as a "fishing town" by Strabo in his Geographica in the first century BC.
-It remained a small fishing village for a long time.
-Later, as a result of the gradual evacuation of Salamis due to the Arab invasion led by Muawiyah I, it developed into a small port.
+In essence, Famagusta was the successor of the most famous and most important ancient city of Cyprus, Salamis.
+According to Greek mythology, Salamis was founded after the end of the Trojan War by Teucros, the son of Telamon and brother of Aedes, from the Greek island of Salamis.